What should I study at university if I want to be a teacher?

 - Bachelor of Education (BEd): this is an honours degree course in education.
 All BEd graduates gain qualified teacher status (QTS) along with their degrees.
 This is a popular choice for those who want to teach primary school children as the course content tends to be broad, though there are also some programmes for secondary teaching.

 - Bachelor of Arts (BA) or Bachelor of Science (BSc) with QTS.
 This is a degree course that also incorporates teacher training, so you can study for an honours degree and do your teacher training at the same time.
+This is a popular choice for those hoping to become secondary teachers.

 The undergraduate routes to qualifying as a teacher take three to four years full-time or four to six years part-time, so this is not always quicker than studying for an undergraduate degree that does not include teacher training and then taking a one-year teacher training course such as the Professional Graduate or Postgraduate Certificate of Education (PGCE).